pyscar/agoda-web-scraper/README.md

 python scraper.py
 ```

-You will be prompted to enter:
+You will be prompted to provide:

 * Agoda search URL
 * Output CSV file name (without `.csv`)

+The scraper will then automatically fetch and save hotel data.

 ---

 ## 📄 Output

-The scraper generates a CSV file containing:
+The generated CSV file includes:

-* Hotel
+* Hotel name
 * Location
 * Price
-* Rating Score
+* Rating score
-* Rating Text
+* Rating text
-* Review Count
+* Review count
-* Link
+* Hotel page link

 ---

 ## ⚠️ Disclaimer

-This project is intended for **educational purposes only**.
+This project is intended **for educational purposes only**.
-Please respect Agoda’s terms of service and website policies when scraping.
+Please respect Agoda’s **terms of service** and website policies when scraping.

----
+Do you want me to do that next?